Updated July 10, 2023

 4. Balanced Regulation

 Market regulators, like the U.S. Securities and Exchange Commission, keep an eye on publicly traded companies’ transactions and have significant regulatory authority over them.
-They also impose requirements such as quarterly financial reporting and immediate notification of pertinent developments.
+They also impose quarterly financial reporting and immediate notification of pertinent developments.

 5. Economic Growth

 It can be helpful to analyze the economy of a country.
 Falling stock prices can indicate a downturn and vice versa.
 It also enables growth in the economy through the constant flow of capital.
-As thousands of investors invest and liquefy simultaneously, cash flow increases, leading to economic growth.
+Cash flow increases as thousands of investors invest and liquefy simultaneously, leading to economic growth.

 6. Healthy Investments